vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 For instance, as is the case of the demo here, you can set up forwarding the standard input and output of a terminal to a websocket (TCP on port 81) waiting for a peer with the following command:

-    socat TCP4-LISTEN:81 stdio
+    socat TCP4-LISTEN:1234 stdio

 Before you start the adapter, there always needs to be a sil-kit-registry running already.
 Start it e.g. like this:

     /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

-Now you can attach without error a Bytestream Socket Adapter to it:
+Now you can attach without error a Byte Stream Socket Adapter to it:

-    ./bin/sil-kit-adapter-byte-stream-socket --socket-to-bytestream localhost:81,toSocket,fromSocket --log Debug
+    ./bin/sil-kit-adapter-byte-stream-socket --socket-to-bytestream localhost:1234,toSocket,fromSocket --log Debug

 The `--log Debug` argument requests the sil-kit-adapter-byte-stream-socket to print out `Debug` level information in the logging outputs (which by default is `stdio`).
 Therefore you will see the adapter sending to the topic the data that you input with `socat`.
 For instance, if you type:
 ````